neuronsimulator/nrn/docs/hoc/simctrl/stdrun.rst

 Family1
 ,,,,,,,

-Starts a :ref:`Family` tool for controlling a family of simulations.
+Starts a :ref:`hoc_Family` tool for controlling a family of simulations.
 One defines a variable and set of values for looping over an action.

 Command
 ,,,,,,,

-Starts an :ref:`ExecCommand` tool for specifying and executing a hoc command.
+Starts an :ref:`hoc_ExecCommand` tool for specifying and executing a hoc command.

 Builders